nervosnetwork/rfcs/rfcs/0000-sudt-info/0000-sudt info.md

 For a single-owner-controlled sudt, info_data satisfies the following rules:

 - **Rule 1:** First, check according to the rules of info_cell, if there is a corresponding info_cell, use info_cell.
-- **Rule 2:** When there is no corresponding info_cell, scan the entire chain to find the first sudt issuance transaction that has data in the sudt info format in the output_type of the witness corresponding to owner_lock, and use the sudt info.
+- **Rule 2:** When there is no corresponding info_cell, scan the entire chain to find the first sudt issuance transaction that has data in the SUDT Info format in the output_type of the witness corresponding to owner_lock, and use the SUDT Info.

 ### 4.2.
 For Script-drive sudt